ttinoco/GRIDOPT/docs/start.rst

   > docker run -i -t --entrypoint=/bin/bash gridopt

-In the application environment, GRIDOPT and all its dependencies, *e.g.*, `PFNET <http://ttinoco.github.io/PFNET/python/>`_, are already installed and ready to go.
-There, one can navidate to the directory ``/gridopt/tests/resources`` and use the test cases available there to do the `PFNET <http://ttinoco.github.io/PFNET/python/>`_ and GRIDOPT tutorials with Python.
+In the application environment, GRIDOPT and all its dependencies, *e.g.*, `PFNET`_, are already installed and ready to go.
+There, one can navidate to the directory ``/gridopt/tests/resources`` and use the test cases available there to do the `PFNET`_ and GRIDOPT tutorials with Python.

 .. _start_docker_lin: